 What is a “normal” childhood?
 Childhood, child-rearing and care-giving are all areas of human development which are largely taken for granted from within a single culture.
 However, approaches to childhood and children vary greatly across countries and peoples around the world.
 Cross-cultural research using the eHRAF World Cultures and eHRAF Archaeology databases allows us to compare and contrast aspects of childhood between cultures.

 Since the 1950s, cross-cultural researchers have studied cultural variation in the treatment of infants and children and have produced numerous publications on the possible causes and consequences of these variations.
-But the anthropology of childhood has recently gained more prominence in academia, perhaps aided by Professor David Lancy’s (2015) book, The Anthropology of Childhood: Cherubs, Chattel, Changelings (updated second edition).
-His text provides a comprehensive review of the literature on children from an anthropological perspective.
-Using past and present examples from all regions of the world, Lancy reveals alternate cultural notions of children who can be treated by parents and care-givers as innocent beings, annoying inconveniences, or commoditized possessions.
+But the anthropology of childhood has recently gained more prominence in academia, perhaps aided by Professor David Lancy’s comparative books, The Anthropology of Childhood: Cherubs, Chattel, Changelings (2015), Anthropological Perspectives on Children as Helpers, Workers, Artisans, and Laborers (2017), and Raising Children: Surprising Insights from Other Cultures (2017).
+Using past and present examples from all regions of the world, in the first book, Lancy reveals alternate cultural notions of children who can be treated by parents and care-givers as innocent beings, annoying inconveniences, or commoditized possessions.
+The second book focuses on the importance of “helping” in early childhood that commonly transitions to work in middle childhood.
+The third book puts Western parenting into perspective by comparing parenting practices with those of other societies.

-Recently featured in a Sunday review in the New York Times, his book has captured parental fascination beyond academia by challenging what is so familiar about childhood in Western society.
-As Lancy explains: “I’ve had some success at weakening the intellectual monopoly that western, middle class culture holds on ideas about child rearing and child development.
-A very through review of childhood—aided immeasurably by eHRAF— from the ethnographic archives has allowed me to offer a cross-cultural and distinctly different account of “normal” childhood.”
+Lancy has captured parental fascination beyond academia by challenging much that is so familiar about childhood in Western society.
+As the author explains: “I’ve had some success at weakening the intellectual monopoly that western, middle class culture holds on ideas about child rearing and child development.
+A very thorough review of childhood—aided immeasurably by eHRAF— from the ethnographic archives has allowed me to offer a cross-cultural and distinctly different account of “normal” childhood.”

 Normal or just WEIRD?